-This RGP authorizes activities involving the discharge of dredged or fill material into waters of the United States (U.S.), including wetlands, under Section 404, and work in, or affecting navigable waters of the U.S. under Section 10, that could result in modification and/or alteration of Corps of Engineers Projects that receive permission under Section 14 of the Rivers and Harbors Act (33 USC 408) (Section 408 permission) from the Fort Worth District and meet the conditions of this permit.
-The Section 408 permission process usually includes, but is not limited to, a written request by the non-Federal interests for approval of the project; a physical and functional description of the existing project; a detailed description of the proposed project, including proposed modifications to the existing federal project; the purpose/need for the modification; a description of any related ongoing USACE studies/efforts in the watershed; a Section 408 Public Interest Determination; appropriate National Environmental Policy Act (NEPA) documentation (Environmental Impact Statement (EIS) or Environmental Assessment); any Administrative Record; a discussion of indirect effects; a discussion of Executive Order 11988 considerations; and a Technical Analysis, to include; (a) sufficient detail to ensure technical adequacy of the design, (b) changes in water surface profiles and flow distribution, (c) assessment of anticipated local and system-wide resultant impacts, i.e., impacts on system integrity, (d) upstream and downstream impacts of the proposed alterations, including potential impacts to existing floodplain management and water control management plans of Federal projects within the basin, (e) a discussion of residual risk; Section 401 Water Quality Certification, if needed.
+This RGP authorizes activities involving the discharge of dredged or fill material into waters of the United States (U.S.), including wetlands, under Section 404, and work in, or affecting navigable waters of the U.S. under Section 10, that could result in modification and/or alteration of Corps of Engineers Projects that receive permission under Section 14 of the Rivers and Harbors Act (33 USC 408) (Section 408 permission) and other USACE authorizations requiring NEPA evaluations and determinations conducted by non-regulatory elements of the Fort Worth District.
+Activities must occur in the USACE-SWF area of responsibility in Texas and meet the conditions of this permit.

+The Section 408 permission process usually includes, but is not limited to, a written request by the non-Federal interests for approval of the project; a physical and functional description of the existing project; a detailed description of the proposed project, including proposed modifications to the existing federal project; the purpose/need for the modification; a description of any related ongoing USACE studies/efforts in the watershed; a Section 408 Public Interest Determination; appropriate NEPA documentation (Environmental Impact Statement (EIS) or Environmental Assessment); any Administrative Record; a discussion of indirect effects; a discussion of Executive Order 11988 and 11990 considerations; and a Technical Analysis, to include; (a) sufficient detail to ensure technical adequacy of the design, (b) changes in water surface profiles and flow distribution, (c) assessment of anticipated local and system-wide resultant impacts, i.e., impacts on system integrity, (d) upstream and downstream impacts of the proposed alterations, including potential impacts to existing floodplain management and water control management plans of Federal projects within the basin, (e) a discussion of residual risk; Section 401 Water Quality Certification, if needed.
+Other USACE authorization processes requiring NEPA evaluations require similar actions that the RGP can apply to.